infotroph/efrhizo/efrhizo-log.md

 First ~working attempt at a tractor core data cleanup script.
 Writes all 480 locations/depths for each year to `data/tractorcore.csv`.
 Note that all C and N contents are for individual samples, so samples that had biomass but no CN data show as missing values here.
 In downstream plots/tables, I plan to recalculate these from block-averaged %C and %N in order to avoid losing the biomass information (especially important for 2011 10-30 layer, which contained a few rhizomes but they didn't get measured).

 First ~working plot script saved, with ouputs and updated Makefile for the while pathway.
 Used whole-plot average %C and %N of rhizomes, but block/horizon averages for roots.
 This involved re-doing a bunch of the calculations from tractorcore-cleanup.R in plot-tractorcore.R and I'll probably kick myself for adding the duplicated code later, but this seems to work for now anyway.

+## 2016-03-28

+Correcting one note in censorframes2014.csv: T92 L065 is censored because of water droplets.
+This triggers a replot of several figures in new ggplot style:

+	figures/destructive-mass.png
+	figures/destructive-massvsvol.png
+	figures/destructive-vol-fulldepth.png
+	figures/destructive-vol.png
+	figures/logvol-polyfit-2014.png

+No changes to data, just linewidth/spacing changes.
+NOT committing the changed figures!